diegoDAguilar/myProxyStarV3/README.md

 Contents of this file:

-Installation Guide --> How to set up the environment Simulation Guide --> Obtain a STAR certificate yourself Round-Trips Guide --> In depth explanation of every step in STAR
+-Installation Guide --> How to set up the environment

+-Simulation Guide --> Obtain a STAR certificate yourself

+-Round-Trips Guide --> In depth explanation of every step in STAR